 Quick Answers for Clinicians

 Patients with connective tissue or systemic autoimmune rheumatic diseases (SARDs) may present with very different signs and symptoms, depending on disease type and which tissues and organ systems are affected.
 For example, patients with systemic lupus erythematosus (SLE) may present with rash or photosensitivity, whereas those with Sjögren syndrome may report dry mouth and dry eyes.
-See Indications for Testing below for common indications of various SARDs.
+See Indications for Testing for common indications of various SARDs.

 Testing is particularly important in children with suspected SARDs because of the growth and development issues associated with these diseases.

-Tests for antinuclear antibodies (ANAs) and autoantibodies associated with ANA presence are appropriate and are best used in individuals with a high pretest probability of having a systemic autoimmune rheumatic disease (SARD).
+Testing for antinuclear antibodies (ANAs) and autoantibodies associated with ANA presence may assist in the diagnosis of a systemic autoimmune rheumatic disease (SARD); these tests are best used in individuals with a high pretest probability of having a SARD.
 The gold standard ANA test is the indirect fluorescent antibody (IFA) assay.
 Although labor intensive and subjective, it offers high sensitivity and is recommended by the American College of Rheumatology (ACR) as important for the evaluation of a number of SARDs.
-Alternative methods (immunoassays) to IFA for the detection of ANAs are generally less sensitive for SARDs but offer greater specificities, faster turnaround times, and are more objective.
-(See table below comparing ANA testing methods.)
-If ANA testing using an immunoassay is negative and IFA is positive, the reported ANA pattern and titer, along with the patient’s clinical history and presentation, may be useful in determining which autoantibody test(s) to perform for disease confirmation.
-If ANA testing using an immunoassay is positive and the IFA is negative, the positive predictive value for SARDs is generally low.
+Methods other than IFA for the detection of ANAs (eg, immunoassays) are generally less sensitive for SARDs but offer greater specificities, faster turnaround times, and more objectivity.
+(See the Comparison of ANA Testing Methods table.)
+If an ANA evaluation results in a negative immunoassay and a positive IFA assay, the reported ANA pattern and titer, along with the patient’s clinical history and presentation, may be useful in determining which autoantibody test(s) to perform for disease confirmation.
+If an ANA evaluation results in a positive immunoassay and a negative IFA assay, the positive predictive value for SARDs is generally low.

-Test interpretation of antinuclear antibody (ANA) tests is based on common ANA patterns that have shown consistent correlation with systemic autoimmune rheumatic diseases (SARDs).
+Interpretation of antinuclear antibody (ANA) tests is based on common ANA patterns that have shown consistent correlation with systemic autoimmune rheumatic diseases (SARDs).
 The International Consensus on ANA Patterns has comprehensive information on patterns.

 Indications for Testing